 The Morley Nelson Snake River Birds of Prey National Conservation Area (NCA) is truly a place not to miss.
 It is home to the highest concentration of nesting birds of prey in all of North America.
 Towering cliffs rise 700 feet above the winding Snake River, where countless raptors nest and hunt, soaring high above the canyon.
 The NCA spans 484,000 acres with multiple recreation opportunities.

-It is a lollipop loop, but only the right side of the loop is accessible—there is an accessibility sign at the end of the loop, but not at the beginning – the left side has prolonged 8% grades.
+It is a lollipop loop, but only the right side of the loop is accessible—there is an accessibility sign at the end of the loop, but not at the beginning—and the left side has prolonged 8% grades.
 There are benches and interpretive signs along the way.
-There is a rock wall barrier at the overlook with sections that are lower to allow a person to see from sitting height, but to reach it them have to take a short 8-10% decline.
+There is a rock wall barrier at the overlook with sections that are lower to allow a person to see from sitting height, but to reach it, you have to take a short 8% to 10% decline.

 Swan Falls Dam and Park

 The Swan Falls Dam and picnic area is the only paved accessible location along this route.
 A concrete path winds through a lovely grassy picnic area with accessible tables along the river.
 An accessible fishing dock is available, but the sidewalk to it is raised about two inches.

-Pets Allowed: Yes, on leash.
+- Pets Allowed: Yes, on leash.

-Park Fee: Day use fee at Celebration Park, otherwise no fee required.
+- Park Fee: Day use fee at Celebration Park.
+Otherwise, no fee required.

-Parking: Gravel undesignated parking at Dedication Point, paved van accessible parking at Swan Falls picnic area.
+- Parking: Gravel undesignated parking at Dedication Point, paved van-accessible parking at Swan Falls picnic area.

-Accessible Features and Amenities: Restrooms, picnic tables
+- Accessible Features and Amenities: Restrooms, picnic tables.

 Feature image credited to Syren Nagakyrie.

 Syren Nagakyrie is the founder of Disabled Hikers, an organization building disability community and justice in the outdoors.
-They are the author of The Disabled Hiker’s Guide to Western Washington and Oregon: outdoor adventures accessible by car, wheelchair, and on foot and the forthcoming The Disabled Hiker’s Guide to Northern California.
-Learn more at DisabledHikers.com
+They are the author of The Disabled Hiker’s Guide to Western Washington and Oregon: Outdoor Adventures Accessible by Car, Wheelchair and on Foot and the forthcoming The Disabled Hiker’s Guide to Northern California.
+Learn more at disabledhikers.com.